-The APM Portoflio Management SIG and the APM Project and Programme Assurance SIG presented a joint event entitled Assuring successful delivery of the portfolio on the9th of February 2011.Almost 70 people attended to hear the talks and participate in a workshop on portfolio assurance.
+The APM Portoflio Management SIG and the APM Project and Programme Assurance SIG presented a joint event entitled Assuring successful delivery of the portfolio on 9 February 2011.Almost 70 people attended to hear the talks and participate in a workshop on portfolio assurance.
 It was chaired by Roy Millard.

 Alex Clark gave us a taste of portfolio assurance in the multibillion dollar, multinational Rolls Royce corporation.
 Rolls-Royce has a very varied portfolio, supplying state of the art equipment and machinery to civil and defence aerospace, marine, energy and nuclear customers in 160 countries with operations in 50 countries.
 Programme and project assurance is reported on at board level and around 130 gate reviews happen annually.
 While the assurance process is clearly very mature and well-established, it is also clear that it focuses on programmes and projects rather than the portfolio as a whole.

 Bob Assirati finished the presentations with a look at portfolio assurance in central government.
 Portfolio management, in the form of an integrated assurance and approvals framework, with an emphasis on senior responsible owner accountability, compulsory starting gate reviews and a close link to the coalitions Transparency Framework, is being applied to major projects (those valued at 50m or more) as part of OGCs new remit within the Cabinet Offices Efficiency and Reform Group.

 During the afternoon a number of workshops were held that looked at questions such as:

 - Who is responsible for assurance at the portfolio level?

 - What are the challenges and solutions for porfolio-level assurance?

 - How should assurance by prioritised within a portfolio?

 - How can assurance work within multi-organisation portfolios?